Pulchriphyllium giganteum "Taph Hills" Eggs

 Eggs are packaged safely and securely in a test tube and shipped in a bubble wrap–padded envelope.

-Note: If interested in larger quantities than those listed, please get in contact.
+Note: If you are interested in larger quantities than those listed, or want any advise, please get in contact!

 Pulchriphyllium giganteum "Tapah Hills", commonly known as the Giant Malaysian leaf insect, is a fascinating species native to the West Malaysian tropics.
 As one of the largest known leaf insects, reaching up to ~110mm in length, it is a popular choice among entomologists and insect enthusiasts alike.
 Personally, this is one of my favourite leaf insect species — they are truly beautiful.